 is a very small part compared to possessing a faith that is far beyond our

-ball or like the mitt the cook uses to pull the casserole from the oven.
+a ball or like the mitt the cook uses to pull the casserole from the oven.
 This

 way our hand is insolated from the fastball and the hot dish, so no direct

 contact comes to our bare skin, which would injure us.
-Similarly trying to
+Similarly, trying to

 hold to the faith with an evil conscience would be like holding dry ice in our